ACCESS-NRI/access-hive.org.au/docs/Help/change_navigation.md

     - Change the navigation: Help/change_navigation.md
 ```

 The top level category names define the tabs in the header bar.
-So here we have the tabs: "Welcome", "ACCESS NRI", "Community" and "How to contribute".
+So here we have the tabs: "Welcome", "ACCESS-NRI", "Community" and "How to contribute".
 It also defines the name of the top section under each tab.

 ![TabExample](../assets/tabs_example.png)

 The second level of categories indicate the name of each page under that section.
-So the "ACCESS NRI" tab has the text directly under the section "ACCESS NRI".
+So the "ACCESS-NRI" tab has the text directly under the section "ACCESS-NRI".
 The "Community" tab has a section called "Community" that contains one page: "Generate Bathymetry".
 Finally, the "How to contribute" tab has 1 section "How to contribute" with 4 pages.

 The filenames indicate the path to the file relative to the `docs/` folder containing the text for each page.
 It is recommended to use the title of each file (i.e. the Header 1) as the name of the page and the filename.